tosin2013/quarkus-holidays-ai/README.md

 ### Getting Started

-Although this project can be built and deployed, the following documentation will take you through a step-by-step process to recreate it as a demo or use it as a tutorial to build your own.
+Although the intent of this project was to learn about using LangChain4j with Quarkus, this project can be built and deployed, the following documentation will take you through a step-by-step process to recreate it as a demo or use it as a tutorial to build your own.
 So, dig in and have fun.

 - [01 Getting Started](./docs/01-getting-started.md)